Article at a glance

 Here are 13 tips on how to lower health care costs for Medicare beneficiaries.

 Save Money on Medication

-One of the quickest ways to cut medical spending is to alter the way you’re paying for medicines.
+One of the quickest ways to combat rising health care costs is to alter the way you’re paying for medicines.
 When it comes to buying your medications, there are a variety of ways to be more cost-effective.
 Some examples of this include switching to generic brands, splitting pills, and more.

 Switch to Generic Brands

 Generic drugs are the exact same as their brand-name counterparts.
 Any generic drug on the market has been marked effective and safe by the Food and Drug Administration (FDA).
 However, most times, they only cost about half of what brand-name drugs sell for.
 If looking to save money, ask your provider if any of your medications are offered as less expensive, generic options.

 For certain medications, it’s possible to order a double dose and split the pill.
 This can often help lessen prescription drug costs, but it’s essential to speak with your provider beforehand to make sure this option is FDA-approved and safe.
 To reiterate, it is not safe for all prescription drugs to be cut, therefore, it’s critical that a patient speaks with their provider prior to ensure this option is FDA-approved and safe.